 - Salt sales of $312 million (down 12 per cent);

 - Diamond sales of $277 million (down 21 per cent);

 - Coal sales of $329 million (down 4 per cent); and

 - Cobalt sales totalling $169 million (down 15 per cent).

 Petroleum sector highlights

-In 2015-16, domestic natural gas was the only petroleum sector that experienced a rise in sales value.
-Production increased marginally, by 3.5 per cent, to 10.2 billion cubic metres and the value of sales rose just short of five per cent to $1.9 billion.
+Domestic natural gas sales increased marginally to 10.1 billion cubic metres while the value of sales rose less than 3 per cent to reach $1.9 billion.